-Interested in seeing more of our cancer research antibodies in action?
-The following three studies have successfully utilized different Atlas Antibodies products to suggest or identify new biomarkers for different cancers.
+Are you interested in seeing more of our antibodies in action?
+The following three studies have successfully utilized our antibodies to suggest or identify new biomarkers for different human cancers.
+Keep reading.

 Interview with a scientist: proteomics, biomarkers and ALS.